francograaff/francograaff.github.io/_posts/2024-04-02-newsletter.md

 ---
 #### Summary

-In my role in the Columbia Art Market Society, I sent out a weekly newsletter sharing the latest updates on our events, along with art world news items and a selection of exhibitions in the New York City for students to explore.
+In my role in the Columbia Art Market Society, I sent out a weekly newsletter sharing the latest updates on our events, along with art world news items and a selection of exhibitions in New York City for students to explore.

 Seeking to improve the reader's experience, I redesigned the newsletter, practicing my design and prototyping skills on a project with real-world constraints.